lambdaclass/concrete/ROADMAP.md

 ### Task R-0281

-**Objective:** Add native compiled-program debugging support: DWARF/source-map emission, source-mapped backtraces for runtime failures, debug-vs-release behavior, optimized-code caveats, and diagnostics that distinguish source-level runtime checks from trusted backend/OS crashes.
+**Objective:** Add native compiled-program debugging and production-crash
+diagnosis: DWARF/source-map emission, source-mapped backtraces for runtime failures, debug-vs-release behavior, optimized-code caveats, and diagnostics that distinguish source-level runtime checks from trusted backend/OS crashes.
 Runtime traps inserted by Concrete (bounds, arithmetic, cast/profile checks, failed runtime obligations) should carry enough source span and check-class information that a real application can debug them without reverse-engineering the abort site.
-This is not proof evidence; it is usability for enforced/runtime- checked facts.
+This is not proof evidence; it is usability for enforced/runtime-checked facts.

+Trigger the production half when the first Phase 8 flagship or external user needs to diagnose a deployed binary.
+Add deterministic symbolication from a release binary plus its exact debug/evidence bundle, stable build IDs, stripped binary plus separate-symbol support, stack traces through Concrete/runtime/FFI frames, core-dump or platform crash-report instructions, and a privacy-aware redaction mode.
+A crash report must identify target/toolchain/backend/profile, binary and source roots, trap/signal class, and whether each frame is exact, inlined/optimized, runtime helper, foreign, or unavailable.

+Gate a source-level trap, foreign crash, stripped release binary, mismatched symbol bundle, optimized/inlined frame, and missing source checkout.
+The mismatched bundle must fail loudly rather than symbolize against the wrong program; no stack trace upgrades a trusted crash into checked or proved evidence.

 ### Task R-0282